ashraychowdhry/ashraychowdhry_website/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the archived version of ashraychowdhry.com.
+It was published online until 2020, but now the new github project for this is ashraysportfolio.

 ## Available Scripts